Warrior Run reopening plan includes several options for students

 There are other options available to students, such as the Warrior Run Cyberschool, and homeschooling, Hack noted.
 "But we do believe that the best thing for students is in-person learning, here at Warrior Run."

-Hack and Teresa Batholomew, director of educational programming, explained the pros and cons of each option.
+Hack and Theresa Bartholomew, director of educational programming, explained the pros and cons of each option.

 But the key to the entire program was being aware of health protocols, sanitizing, wearing masks ... and if someone is sick, Bartholomew said, "stay home."